BrandonFirmstone/ProjectTerminal/README.md

 ## Project Goals

 The aim of this project is to create a text-based command line project management application.
 Using CSV files as the basis for storing the information, the program should be able to read, write and amend information contained within the spreadsheet.
+Users will be treated as admins and can run a series of tasks from the main menu where they can see the current jobs and status, update status, add new tasks and delete items or search by status or see jobs that are due.

 ## Project Features